 For Tzatziki Salad Dressing,thin down the sauce with water to get a drizzleable sauce.

-My way of serving food has moved from extravagant to spartan now.I usually just dump the dips in a large ceramic bowl and the chips on a natural wood board like the one in the picture.
+My way of serving food has moved from extravagant to spartan now.I usually just dump the Greek Tzatziki dip in a large ceramic bowl and the chips on a natural wood board like the one in the picture.

-Usually,in Greece, Tzatziki is served with gyros which is a wrap made with rotisserie meat, fries and Tzatziki wrapped in a flatbread like pita with veggies.I usually serve Tzatziki with anything and everything.It’s great with carrot sticks,breads, crackers, nachos, fries,drizzled over wings.In the picture I have served it with Bajra(Pearl Millet) Khakra.
+Usually,in Greece, Tzatziki is served with gyros which is a wrap made with rotisserie meat, fries and a giant dollop of the Greek Tzatziki dip wrapped in a flatbread like pita with veggies.I usually serve Tzatziki with anything and everything.It’s great with carrot sticks,breads, crackers, nachos, fries,drizzled over wings.In the picture I have served it with Bajra(Pearl Millet) Khakra.

 Tzatkiki tastes best cold so remember to use either cold yogurt while making it or refrigerate it for a couple of hours before serving.